The-SMTSci/FlexSpec1/docs/source/physics.rst

 microns; :math:`x^"` is "x" in arc-seconds; the goal of :math:`1 \mu{m}` relates to both pixel size and slit width.

-In spectroscopy, the Rayleigh equation eq: :eq:`RayleighEquation` provides a critical estimate of the ability to separate the light from two close objects.
+In spectroscopy, the Rayleigh equation :eq:`RayleighEquation` provides a critical estimate of the ability to separate the light from two close objects.